 A governor is designed to maximize the efficacy and safety of a smaller engine.
 The amount of work an engine must perform is called the "load," and is dependent on terrain, speed, resistance and other such factors.
 A governor keeps the power of the engine steady regardless of the "load."

 Without a governor, you'd need to manually adjust the throttle to allow the engine to get over tougher patches of grass or up a steeper hill.
 A governor works by noticing these areas of more resistance and adjusting the throttle to compensate.

 A governor is located within the engine of your Briggs & Stratton.
 Within the governor is a spring, which holds the throttle open at the ideal point for your engine to generate the correct amount of power.
 However, over time, this spring can become worn out.
 It can either become detached at either end, rendering the governor useless, or become damaged and unable to move freely.
 If the governor in your Briggs & Stratton machinery is not working properly, the first port of call should be checking – and, if necessary, replacing – the spring.

 The first thing to do is check on the existing spring.
 Disconnect your machine, then gently move the throttle lever.
 If the spring doesn't move, check either end to see if it's attached.
 If it has come loose but still looks in fine condition, it can be reattached manually.
 However, the spring may have become broken or deformed.
 In this case, it will need to be removed and replaced.

 To replace, you must first disconnect the spark plug wire from the spark plug.
 You will then need to remove the engine's air filter canister in order to gain access to the carburetor.

-Insert the angled end of a new Briggs & Stratton governor linkage into the top hole in the throttle on the carburetor.
-Then, attach the other end of the linkage into the top hole on the governor arm on the side of the engine.
+Next, insert the angled end of your new governor linkage into the top hole in the carburetor.
+Attach the other end to into the governor arm on the engine's side.